Question

 Pathogenicity refers to the ability of a microorganism (such as bacteria, viruses, fungi, or parasites) to infect and produce disease in a host organism.
 It involves various factors, including the microorganism's virulence, host immunity, and the interaction between the microorganism and the host's cells and tissues.

-Which of the following pollutants is the major contributor to photochemical smog?
+Which of the following is NOT correctly matched?